digitaldirk/BlazorDatasheet/README.md

 sheet.Cells[0, 0].Format = new CellFormat() { TextAlign = "center" };
 ```

 When a cell format is set, it will be merged into any existing cell formats in the region that it is applied to.
-Any non-null format paremeters will be merged:
+Any non-null format parameters will be merged:

 ```csharp
 sheet.Range("A1").Format = new CellFormat() { BackgroundColor = "red" };